mike4aday/SwiftlySalesforce/README.md

 ```
 ## Dependent Frameworks
 The great Swift frameworks leveraged by _Swiftly Salesforce_:
-* [PromiseKit](http://promisekit.org) (Version 3): "Not just a promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use as iOS developers delightful too."
+* [PromiseKit](http://promisekit.org) (Version 4): "Not just a promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use as iOS developers delightful too."
-* [Alamofire] (Version 3): "Elegant HTTP Networking in Swift"
+* [Alamofire] (Version 4): "Elegant HTTP Networking in Swift"
 * [Locksmith](https://github.com/matthewpalmer/Locksmith): "A powerful, protocol-oriented library for working with the keychain in Swift."

 ## Main Components of Swiftly Salesforce
-* [SalesforceAPI]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for [Alamofire] requests.
+* [Router]: Acts as a '[router](https://littlebitesofcocoa.com/93-creating-a-router-for-alamofire)' for [Alamofire] requests.
 The more important, or commonly-used Salesforce [REST API] endpoints are represented as enum values, and I'll add more endpoints over time.
 You can also easily create [Alamofire] requests for your [custom Apex REST][Apex REST] endpoints, for example, by following the pattern established in this file.

-* [Credentials]: Swift struct that holds tokens, and other data, required for each request made to the Salesforce REST API.
+* [AuthData]: Swift struct that holds tokens, and other data, required for each request made to the Salesforce REST API.
 These values are stored securely in the iOS keychain.

 * [Extensions]: Swift extensions used by other components of _Swiftly Salesforce_.
-The extensions that you'll likely use in your own code are `NSDateFormatter.SalesforceDateTime`, and `NSDateFormatter.SalesforceDate`, for converting Salesforce date/time and date fields to and from strings for JSON serialization.
+The extensions that you'll likely use in your own code are `DateFormatter.salesforceDateTime`, and `DateFormatter.salesforceDate`, for converting Salesforce date/time and date fields to and from strings for JSON serialization.

-* [OAuth2Manager]: Singleton that coordinates the OAuth2 authorization process, and securely stores and retrieves the resulting access token.
+* [AuthManager]: Coordinates the OAuth2 authorization process, and securely stores and retrieves the resulting access token.
 The access token must be included in the header of every HTTP request to the Salesforce REST API.
 If the access token has expired, the OAuth2Manager will attempt to [refresh][OAuth2 refresh token flow] it.
 If the refresh process fails, then the OAuth2Manager will call on its delegate to authenticate the user, that is, to display a Salesforce-hosted form into which the user would enter his/her username and password.
 The default implementation uses a [Safari View Controller](https://developer.apple.com/videos/play/wwdc2015-504/) (new in iOS 9) to authenticate the user via the OAuth2 '[user-agent][OAuth2 user-agent flow]' flow.
 Though 'user-agent' flow is more complex than the OAuth2 '[username-password][OAuth2 username-password flow]' flow, it is the preferred method of authenticating users to Salesforce, since their passwords are never handled by the client application.

 ## Resources
 If you're new to Swift, the Salesforce Platform, or the Salesforce REST API, you might find the following resources useful.